 Meet the team:

-Ms H Conlin Head of History and Politics
+Ms H. Conlin Curriculum Leader for History and Politics

-Mr J Broome Teacher of History and Politics
+Mr. J. Broome Teacher of History and Politics / Assistant Head of Sixth Form

 There is an extensive programme of trips which includes visits to the Houses of Parliament, the USA.
 Students also attend University lectures and are encouraged to take part in the debate club and take part in competitions.